alexpeachey/end_state/README.md

 * `object` - The wrapped object.
 * `state` - The desired state.
-* `params` - A hash of params as set in the transition definition.
+* `params` - A hash of params passed when calling transition on the machine.

 Your class should implement the `will_allow?` method which must return true or false.